• +44 7897 053596

 Ashley, C. and Tuten, T., 2015.
 Creative strategies in social media marketing: An exploratory study of branded social content and consumer engagement.
 Psychology & Marketing, 32(1), pp.15-27.

 Baltes, L.P., 2015.
-Content marketing-the fundamental tool of digital marketing.
+Content marketing is a fundamental tool of digital marketing.
 Bulletin of the Transilvania University of Brasov.
 Economic Sciences.
 Series V, 8(2), p.111.

 Chaffey, D. and Ellis-Chadwick, F., 2019.
 Digital marketing.
 Pearson UK.